equk/equk-gatsby/content/pages/about.md

 ## About This Site

 This site is powered by React & GraphQL using Gatsby.<br />
-The sourcecode can be found on github & the site is hosted on netlify.
+The source code can be found on github & the site is hosted on netlify.

 <img class="inline reactjs_logo" src="/media/logos/reactsq.svg" alt="reactjs-logo" width="90px">
 <img class="inline graphql_logo" src="/media/images/2019/06/graphql.svg" alt="graphql-logo" width="80px">